 Kampung Baru is a Sunday market, especially for the Malay population.
 It is also a hangout spot for the locals, and you can find a lot of shops selling authentic Malaya artifacts and handicrafts.
 The Taman Connaught Night Market is another one to consider, opens only on Wednesdays.

 Kuala Lumpur is a cultural spectrum of architecture, food and even languages.
 If the food alone has enticed you, look for cheap flights to Kuala Lumpur.
-FareDepot can come up with the cheapest international flights to take you there.
+FareDepot can come up with the cheap international flights to take you there.